Skip to content

 self._shutdown_event.set()

-# Cancel internal components tasks
+# Cancel internal components task

-if component and not component.done():
+if not self._run_task.done():

-self.log.debug(f"Shutting down {component_name} component")
+logger.debug(f"Shutting down run component")

 # Wait for internal components shutdown to complete